adrianapsay/amazon-product-reviews-pyspark/README.md

 - **Optimizations:**
   - Persisted train/valid splits with `MEMORY_AND_DISK` to avoid recomputation
   - Schema-pruned to only `features` and `overall` columns
   - Explicit caching/unpersisting to manage shuffle-heavy workloads
-- Achieved top-tier performance (21/20) under strict runtime limits

 ---